On the Chow theory of projectivizations: Cayley's trick and standard flips

 and similarly for Chow motives if we assume $Y$ is smooth.
-Hence the Chow group (resp. motif, rational Hodge structure if $\kk \subset \CC$ and $Y$ smooth) of every complete intersection $Y$ can be split embedded into that of a Fano variety $F_Y$, with complement given by copies of the Chow group (resp. motif, rational Hodge structure) of a projective space $\PP^{n+r}$. \end{example}
+Hence the Chow group (resp. motive, rational Hodge structure if $\kk \subset \CC$ and $Y$ smooth) of every complete intersection $Y$ can be split embedded into that of a Fano variety $F_Y$, with complement given by copies of the Chow group (resp. motive, rational Hodge structure) of a projective space $\PP^{n+r}$. \end{example}